computerscienceiscool/llm-tools/docs/command-execution-guide.md

 The `<exec>` command allows LLMs to execute shell commands in secure, isolated Docker containers.
 This enables LLMs to run tests, build projects, validate changes, and interact with development tools without compromising system security.

+**Note**: Exec commands are always enabled via the container-based security model.
+Access is controlled exclusively through the command whitelist.

 ## How It Works

 When an LLM includes an `<exec>` command, the tool:
 1. **Validates the command** - Checks against whitelist of allowed commands
-2. **Creates Docker container** - Spins up isolated Ubuntu container
+2. **Creates Docker container** - Spins up isolated container (default: python-go image)
 3. **Mounts repository** - Repository mounted read-only at `/workspace`
 4. **Executes command** - Runs command with strict resource limits
 5. **Captures output** - Returns stdout, stderr, and exit code